surveygraph/surveygraphr/cran-comments.md

+## submission 4/6/2024

+Previous submission failed due to the WARNING 'Insufficient package version'.

+Increment package version from 0.1.1 to 0.1.2.

+## submission 3/6/2024

+Add acknowledgement of funding source in DESCRIPTION.

+R CMD check --as-cran returns neither errors nor warnings, only a single note regarding html validation.
+A google search of this note returns R forum comments saying it can be safely ignored.

 ## submission 1/4/2024

 I've included `#define R_NO_REMAP` and manually remapped `methodname` to `Rf_methodname`, and included R API headers after system headers.